 Soft gel nails are made of acrylic monomers and oligomers.
 These are artificial nails that are used as extensions for the real ones.

-Soft gel nails are generally preferred to be applied on by experienced people.
+Soft gel nails are preferred to be applied on by experienced people.

 They are done under UV lighting.
-Though exceptions exist for different types of soft gel nails that can be cured with a gel activator.
+However, exceptions exist for different types of soft gel nails that can be cured with a gel activator.

-Though soft gel nails may last for a relatively lower period, it takes much lesser time to get done.
+Though soft gel nails may last for a relatively lower period, it takes much less time to finish.

 They are a safe option to bet on.
 Although it has to be noted that an elongated period of contact with water can cause infections.